 Desserts

 Orh nee, or Teochew yam paste, has gone from being a traditional dessert to every baker’s trendy new plaything.
-Thanks to the likes of innovative bakeries such as June Bakery, Patisserie Cle, and LUNA, orh nee has been remixed into different types of sweet treats that Singaporeans are rushing to try.
+Thanks to the likes of innovative bakeries, orh nee has been remixed into different types of sweet treats that Singaporeans are rushing to try.
+If you’re always saying yes to yam, we’ve got a list of the best orh nee desserts in Singapore for you to try, from both physical bakeries, as well as home-based businesses.

 1. Keong Saik Bakery

-Image credit: @fatpigdiary
+Image credit: Keong Saik Bakery

-Check out our review of Keong Saik Bakery.
+Check out our Keong Saik Bakery review!

 Website